Mary proclaims the greatness of the Lord working in her"

 including The Vatican.

-The sculpture is carved from a single tree trunk and depicts:
+The statue is sculpted from a single tree trunk

 meekly praying for us